 Maybe you remember an exercise in biology class about dominant and recessive genes in eye color, which allowed you to link your parents’ and grandparents’ eye colors to your own.
 Are other characteristics, such as nearsightedness or astigmatism, the result of genetics as well?

-Many Eye Conditions Are Inherited
+Many Eye Conditions Are Genetics

 The most common eye disorder is refractive error, in which the shape of the eye prevents light from being focused correctly on the retina.
 Refractive errors include nearsightedness, farsightedness and astigmatism.
 A research study in 2013 by Nature Genetics, in which scientists analyzed the data from 32 previous studies, discovered at least 24 new genes associated with refractive error, adding them to the two already known.